mmssr/mmssr.github.io/_posts/2021-02-04-Linux Command Line Cheatsheet.md

 1. Copy the "clone or download link" on github
 2. Navigate to /opt/
 3. git clone [link] (or do both as mkdir /opt/[name] && git clone [link] /opt/[name])
-4. change directory to the dir you just created
+4. Change directory to the dir you just created
-5. follow any additional instructions given, such as "pip install ." or "make && make test"
+5. Follow any additional instructions given, such as "pip install ." or "make && make test"

 <h2>/* Installing via DPKG */</h2>